adamfitz/python/README.md

 #### Description:
-Connect to TG1 router, login and grab the current WAN IP
+Connect to TG1 router, login and grab the current WAN IP, WAN gateway IP and DNS name server IPs

 **Current version:**
-0.1
+0.2

 **WIP:**
-- Everything
+- Doing something useful with it (sending an email with the extracted info perhaps)